-The Piscataway CEA, also known as government energy aggregation (GEA), is a program available to Residential PSE&G account holders beginning in June 2020, and going through October 2021.
-UPDATE: Due to COVID-19-related issues, the Piscataway CEA program launch was delayed to June 2020.
-Additional information will be posted as it becomes available.
-We thank you for your patience in these unique and trying times.
+The Piscataway CEA, also known as government energy aggregation (GEA), is a program available to residential PSE&G account holders beginning in June 2020, and going through October 2021.

-This program was not created by the Mayor and Township Council but instead by a ballot initiative circulated by Food & Water Watch and passed by Piscataway voters in November 2019.
-The measure requires at least 30 percent of the electricity supply for the Township in 2020 come from renewable sources.
+This Program was not created by the Mayor and Township Council, but instead by a ballot initiative circulated by Food & Water Watch and passed by Piscataway voters in November 2019.
+The measure requires at least 30 percent of the electricity supply for the Township in 2020 to come from renewable sources.
 The required percentage of renewable energy will increase over time with the ultimate goal of 100 percent by 2035.

 Program rates are as follows.
 The Program is only available for residential accounts.
 Commercial accounts are excluded.

 *PSE&G’s supply price-to-compare may be found using this link and clicking on Current Electric Tariff B.P.U.N.J.
 No. 16 on the left-hand side of the page, using the information detailed on Sheet No. 75-76 of the tariff.